Carr’s TD pass with 5 seconds left lifts Raiders past Jets

 The lowly Jets lost their 12th straight and tied the team mark for longest overall skid, which spanned the 1995 and ’96 seasons under Rich Kotite.
 New York remains on pace to join the 2008 Detroit Lions and 2017 Cleveland Browns as the only NFL teams to go 0-16.

-Darnold ran it in from 4 yards to cap a run-heavy — eight of nine plays — 96-yard touchdown drive that began the Jets’ fourth-quarter comeback.
+Darnold ran it in from 4 yards to cap a run-heavy 96-yard touchdown drive that began the Jets’ fourth-quarter comeback.
 A pass-interference penalty gave the Jets another chance at a 2-point conversion, and Darnold threw to Denzel Mims to get the Jets within 24-21 with 10:22 left.

 The Jets got the ball right back three plays later when Javelin Guidry forced the ball out of Ruggs’ hands after a 12-yard catch and Marcus Maye recovered.

 New York took advantage with an 18-yard catch by Griffin sandwiched by a few runs — and a personal foul on Ferrell — to put the ball at the 1.
-Johnson pushed his way up the middle for the go-ahead score, tossing the ball into the air after giving the Jets a 28-24 lead with 5:34 left.
+Johnson pushed his way up the middle for the go-ahead score with 5:34 left.

 STARTING STRONG

-Darnold led the Jets on an impressive opening possession, capping the 12-play, 74-yard drive with a 3-yard touchdown toss to Jamison Crowder.
-It was the struggling quarterback’s first TD pass since Week 3 — which also spanned two two-game stints on the sideline with shoulder injuries — a span of 19 quarters.
+Darnold capped an opening 12-play, 74-yard drive with a 3-yard touchdown toss to Jamison Crowder.
+It was the struggling quarterback’s first TD pass since Week 3, a span that included two two-game stints on the sideline with shoulder injuries.

-It also marked the sixth straight game the Jets have scored on their opening drive.
-That’s the longest active streak in the NFL, with Kansas City having a chance to tie that in its game against Denver on Sunday night.
+It also marked the sixth straight game the Jets scored on their opening drive.

-Darnold put the Jets back on top early in the second quarter with another TD toss to Crowder, this time from 6 yards out.
+Darnold put the Jets on top 13-7 early in the second quarter with another TD toss to Crowder, this time from 6 yards out.
 It was the first time Darnold had at least two touchdown passes in a game since Dec.
 12, 2019, against Baltimore.

 INJURIES

-Raiders: CB Damon Arnette was lost to a concussion in the first quarter when his helmet connected with that of Jets RB Frank Gore. … S Jeff Heath left in the fourth quarter to be evaluated for a concussion.
+Raiders: CB Damon Arnette suffered a concussion in the first quarter when his helmet connected with that of Jets RB Frank Gore. … S Jeff Heath left in the fourth quarter to be evaluated for a concussion.

 Jets: Gore also left with a concussion on the collision with Arnette. … RG Greg Van Roten left with a foot injury in the first half and didn’t return. … S Ashtyn Davis left with an injured foot.